 The oldest of the VIA's is the Center organization.
 It held no meetings from 1897 to 1915, but in the latter year, a renewal of interest in community activities occurred.
 In 1915, the group improved the playground at the back of the high school.
 In 1916, they inaugurated the "clean-up" Day.
 After the first clean-up Day was over, it was reported that some streets showed definite improvement.
 The highway department had lent its teams of horses to pick up the rubbish.
 Shrubs were planted around the flagpole at the Center.
 "This day," says the minutes of the Association, "makes an excellent opportunity for the townpeople to get together and it is hoped that clean-up Day will be an annual event."
 That wish was, for many years, fulfilled.

-In 1917, the group attacked the problem of town planning.
-In May, 1920, they voted to sponsor a Boy Scout troop.
-In 1921, the Garden Club organized as part of the VIA and remained affiliated for two years.
-Also in 1921, the lighting of the community Christmas tree and carol singing was started.
+14 of the community Christmas tree and carol singing was started.
 In 1922, the Association sponsored the lighting of the town clock.
 Fourth of July observances were inaugurated in 1923 and it was claimed that this event was the biggest ever in town history.
 The parade was over a mile long, led by Chief Marshall Edward J. Robbins.
 There was a midway, ball game, dancing, and a band concert.
 The Girl Scouts, Troop 1, who co-sponsored the events gave a pageant.
 For three years, the festivities were carried on until, in 1926, the VIA voted them out.
 In 1924, the town was given a fire whistle and a band stand.
 Since that time the VIA has given the curtain on the town hall stage, the drinking fountain in the hall and, in 1934, they put up the sign on the town hall.
+15